rancher/rancher-docs/docs/reference-guides/rancher-webhook.md

 ```

 ## Customizing Rancher-Webhook Configuration
-Rancher allows users to add custom helm values to the helm installation of Rancher-Webhook.
-When Rancher installs the rancher-webhook chart via helm it will check for custom helm values defined in a ConfigMap with the name `rancher-config` in the `cattle-system` namespace under the data key `rancher-webhook`.
+You can add custom Helm values when you install Rancher-Webhook via Helm.
+During a Helm install of the Rancher-Webhook chart, Rancher checks for custom Helm values.
+These custom values must be defined in a ConfigMap named `rancher-config`, in the `cattle-system` namespace, under the data key, `rancher-webhook`.
 The value of this key must be valid YAML.
 ``` yaml
 apiVersion: v1
 kind: ConfigMap